huangjunlei/Who-am-I-/README.md

 ## Project Director

-* working for a Chinese software company
+* Working for a Chinese software company
 * 13+ years of RD
-* focus on NLP, Database
+* Focus on NLP, Database

 ## MBA